Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-29-forges.md

 "You’re kidding?"

-"Nuh-uh… I mean, I’m *really* rusty in them, but...hmm…" Xiù made thoughtful noises as she decided on how best to fix Allison’s tonsorial mishap.
+"Nuh-uh… I mean, I’m *really* rusty in them, but... hmm…" Xiù made thoughtful noises as she decided on how best to fix Allison’s tonsorial mishap.
 "Anyway, there was a deaf guy at school.
 We all learned some ASL to help him out."

 "That was nice of you."